collective-soundworks/soundworks/README.md

     ... // what the module has to do (communication with the server, etc.)

-    this.done(); // call this method when the duty of the module is done }
+    this.done(); // call this method when the module can hand over the control to a subsequent module }
 }
 ```